 The Company leases 27,000 square feet of warehouse and office space from the Sheila Steiner Revocable Trust.
 The trustees of this trust are Sheila Steiner, her husband, William K. Steiner, and her son, Michael S. Steiner.
-Sheila Steiner, William K. Steiner, who is Chairman of the Board of Directors and a director of the Company, and Michael S. Steiner, who is President and a director of the Company, are trustees of another trust which is a principal shareholder of the Company.
+William K. Steiner is Chairman of the Board of Directors and a director of the Company and Michael S. Steiner is President and a director of the Company.
 Michael Steiner, individually, is also a principal shareholder of the Company.
-Annual rental expense under this lease was approximately \$116,100 in fiscal 2011 and \$112,700 in fiscal 2010.
+Annual rental expense under this lease was approximately \$119,600 in fiscal 2012 and \$116,100 in fiscal 2011.
 The lease was for an original three year term which commenced on November 1, 2005, with two three-year renewal options in favor of the Company.
 The Company has exercised the second renewal option, extending the lease until October 31, 2014.
 The lease provides for annual rent increases commencing November 1, 2006 of 3% over the rent in the prior year.
 The Company bears the cost of real estate taxes, utilities, maintenance, non-structural repairs and insurance.
 The Company believes that the terms of the lease are comparable to terms that would be obtained from an unaffiliated third party for similar property in a similar locale.

-In fiscal 2011 and 2010, the Company paid a law firm, in which a director is Senior Counsel, approximately \$44,300 and \$53,100, respectively, for legal services performed.
+In fiscal 2012 and 2011, the Company paid a law firm, in which a director is Senior Counsel, approximately \$59,300 and \$44,300, respectively, for legal services performed.